ansforge/SAMU-Hub-Sante/hub/dispatcher/src/test/resources/messages/TEST_MESSAGES_TOPOLOGY.md

 <u>*Failing deserialization*:</u>

-[edxlWithMalformedContent.json](serialization/edxlWithMalformedContent.json) - A passing EDXL-DE message with malformed content: the createCase.severity value "unknown_enum_value" is not a valid value for this enum.
+[unparsable-content.json](failing/unparsable-content.json) - A passing EDXL-DE message with malformed content: an unknown property has been added.
 Deserialization should fail before validation method call.